jeffreysbrother/spaces/README.md

 #Spaces

+Running this script updates the file names within some directory by replacing spaces with hyphens and uppercase characters with lowercase ones.
 To make this script executable and accessible globally we must follow these instructions:

+> Please note that these steps assume that you are using Zsh.
+If you are using bash, the steps will be slightly different.

 ###OSX and Linux (POSIX systems)